TOBEACODER7/BIT_2021_CS_Training/README.md

 # WARNING
 DO NOT COPY!
 DO NOT USE TO FINISH YOUR WORK!
-You can use some parts of this project but please copy directly!
+You can use some parts of this project but cannot copy directly!